-You May Be Surprised To Learn Which Two Countries Are Making The Globe A Lot Greener
+You May Be Surprised To Learn Which 2 Countries Are Making The Globe A Lot Greener

 That's according to Chi Chen, a doctoral student in the Department of Earth and Environment at Boston University.
 Chen has been mining data collected by an orbiting NASA camera that monitors green vegetation on Earth's surface, day by day.

-This week, Chen and his colleagues published a new study showing that the amount of our planet's land surface covered by green leaves increased between 2000 to 2017.
+This week, Chen and his colleagues published a new study showing that the amount of our planet's land surface covered by green leaves increased between 2000 and 2017.

 The extent of the global greening is bigger than previously measured using other, less precise instruments.
 Even more interesting: Chen was able to pinpoint the causes of increasing — or decreasing — leaf cover in particular areas.